ozeppo/StreamGenius/README.md

-# AI Music Player 🎵
+# StreamGenius 🎵

-AI Music Player is an advanced music player that combines traditional player features with modern AI technology.
+StreamGenius is an advanced music player that combines traditional player features with modern AI technology.
 The application is fully open-source and self-hosted, meaning you can run it on your own server and customize it to suit your needs.

 ## Key Features